-The Selwyn District Drink driving campaign commences each year in late November.
+The Selwyn drink driving campaign commences each year in December.

 Where there is a courtesy van provided, the smart choice is to use it.
 Another option is having a designated sober driver organised.
 Everyone can have their turn over the long holiday period.